-- Aload-unaware active/active configuration **incorporates **multiple virtual services across sites to be equally responsible for handling the application.
+- A load-unaware active/active configuration incorporates multiple virtual services across sites to be equally responsible for handling the application.
 Two options are offered — (weighted) round robin and consistent hash.
-In the 16.3 release, consistent hash is the one option that can provide persistence.
-Load/proximity support will be added in subsequent releases.
+Consistent hash is the one option that can provide persistence.

 - A load-aware active/active configuration steers clients to the most optimal site based on the observed load of the members.
 This option is slated for a future release.

 - A geo-location-aware active/active configuration steers clients to the closest site.
 Member selection is based on the proximity of the client to the members.
 Refer to this article.

 In the above example, Santa Clara, Chicago, Austin and NY are Active sites while Boston is a passive site.
 Among the active sites, Santa Clara performs the function of GSLB leader, redirecting DNS queries to the appropriate followers (Chicago, Austin and NY).